avermeulen/object-oriented-programming-introduction/README.md

 ------------------|--------------------|--------------------
 Motorcycles, passenger cars, minibus taxis & cars with caravan|18.00| 9.00 Small trucks & busses with 4 wheels|47.00| 24.00
-Trucks and busess with 6-8 wheels|73.00| 28.00
+Trucks and busses with 6-8 wheels|73.00| 28.00
 Trucks and busses with more than 8 wheels|118.00| 36.00

 The Toll Plaza Kiosk class should be able to charge the correct amount, keep a total for the day and a count of how many vehicles passed through the kiosk.
 It also needs a description to identify the toll plaza it is for.

 ### Interfaces

-This is where **interfaces** becomes usefull for a class to be a Plaza Kiosk it needs to implement specific methods.
+This is where **interfaces** becomes useful for a class to be a Plaza Kiosk it needs to implement specific methods.
 We need to create Kiosks for the Huguenote tunnel and the Grasmere Plazas to ensure they both implement the correct methods we will create an interface called `PlazaKiosk`

 ```typescript
 interface PlazaKiosk{